 Pair them with: All vegetables, but especially potatoes, sweet potatoes, cauliflower, corn, cucumbers, and mushrooms

-Try them in: Loaded Potato Skins
+Try this recipe with chives: Loaded Potato Skins

 Flavor notes: Distinctive, bright, and citrusy; best added just before serving